Chris Thile: Side projects

 Thile is featured in the documentary Bluegrass Journey, along with the rest of Nickel Creek.
-He has also appeared on a number of other artists' recordings, including Béla Fleck's Perpetual Motion, playing arrangements of Baroque, Impressionist, Classical and other styles of music with Fleck and Edgar Meyer; Jam Session, with Mark O'Connor, Frank Vignola, Bryan Sutton, and Jon Burr; the Dixie Chicks' Home, Kate Rusby's Awkward Annie, Julie Fowlis's Cuilidh, Dolly Parton's Little Sparrow, Dierks Bentley's Up on the Ridge, and Sarah Jarosz's Song Up in Her Head and Follow Me Down.
+He has also appeared on a number of other artists' recordings, including Béla Fleck's Perpetual Motion, playing arrangements of Baroque, Impressionist, Classical and other styles of music with Fleck and Edgar Meyer; Jam Session, with Mark O'Connor, Frank Vignola, Bryan Sutton, and Jon Burr; the Dixie Chicks' Home, Kate Rusby's Awkward Annie, Julie Fowlis's Cuilidh, Dolly Parton's Little Sparrow, Dierks Bentley's Up on the Ridge, Jacob Collier's "Djesse Vol. 2", and Sarah Jarosz's Song Up in Her Head and Follow Me Down.

 Thile has performed as a duo with guitarist and vocalist Michael Daves since 2005.
 They released their debut album, Sleep With One Eye Open, on May 10, 2011.
 Recorded at Jack White's studio, the album consists of 16 classic bluegrass duets.
 Jack White also produced and played on the duo's 7" vinyl record Man in the Middle on Third Man Records.
 Thile and Daves met in 2005 at a bluegrass jam at NYC's Baggot Inn.

 In 2009 Thile completed a mandolin concerto entitled Ad astra per alas porci.
 The work was commissioned by a consortium of orchestras including the Colorado Symphony Orchestra, Los Angeles Chamber Orchestra, Oregon Symphony, Alabama Symphony Orchestra, Winston-Salem Symphony, Delaware Symphony Orchestra, Portland Symphony Orchestra, and Interlochen Center for the Arts.
 Thile performed the world premiere of the first movement with the Interlochen Arts Camp World Youth Symphony Orchestra under director Jung-Ho Pak, and premiered his entire concerto with the Colorado Symphony Orchestra on September 17, 2009.

 In 2011, he recorded The Goat Rodeo Sessions with cellist Yo-Yo Ma, bassist Edgar Meyer and fiddle player Stuart Duncan.
 On October 25, 2011, he appeared on the Tonight Show as a member of the Yo-Yo Ma and Friends musical act.
 On June 19, 2020, the same group of musicians released a second album entitled Not Our First Goat Rodeo.

 Thile released a solo album entitled Bach: Sonatas and Partitas, Vol. 1 in June 2013.
 The work comprises three works by Johann Sebastian Bach written for solo violin: Sonata No. 1 in G minor, BWV 1001; Partita No. 1 in B minor, BWV 1002; and Sonata No. 2 in A minor, BWV 1003.

-For 2018-19, Thile was named to the Richard and Barbara Debs Composer's Chair at Carnegie Hall.
+For 2018–19, Thile was named to the Richard and Barbara Debs Composer's Chair at Carnegie Hall.

 In 2021 the artist was inter alia part of the Newport Folk Festival in July.

+In 2024, Thile provided the singing voice and mandolin performance of Wendell in the Country Bear Musical Jamboree at Walt Disney World's Magic Kingdom.